Where the Wild Roses Grow: Music video

 The painting Ophelia by John Everett Millais inspired scenes within the music video.

 The music video for "Where the Wild Roses Grow", commissioned by Emma Davies for Mute Records, shot by American photographer and music video director Rocky Schenck and produced by Nick Verden for Atlas Films, shows Kylie Minogue in character, apparently having been murdered by Nick Cave's character.
-We see her in ghost-like form and also in a river in a pose reminiscent of Millais' painting Ophelia (1851–52).
+We see her in ghost-like form and also in a river in a pose reminiscent of Millais's painting Ophelia (1851–52).
 The video ends with Cave's character putting a rose in Minogue's mouth and closing her eyelids.

 Live performances

 Cave and Minogue performed the song together live on stage in London on 3 June 2018 when Kylie made a surprise appearance during the Nick Cave and the Bad Seeds set at All Points East festival.

 Minogue performed the song on the following concert tours: